Phillipine-Mahlangu/GitHubCloneProject/README.md

-Objective: Practice creating branches and resolving merge conflicts.
+# Objective: Practice Git Workflow
-Modification in main branch.
+This repository is for practicing branch creation, merging, and conflict resolution.